Learn how to transfer a customer's Azure subscriptions to another partner

-At this time only Direct or Indirect Providers are able to transfer subscriptions.
-It is not currently possible to change partners for Cloud Solution Provider subscriptions for Office 365, Enterprise Mobility Suite, or Microsoft Dynamics CRM subscriptions.
+Currently, only Direct or Indirect Providers can transfer subscriptions.
+You can't change partners for Cloud Solution Provider subscriptions associated with Azure plan, Office 365, Enterprise Mobility Suite, or Microsoft Dynamics CRM subscriptions.

 Switch partners for Azure subscriptions

 To transfer an Azure subscription to a new partner, the customer must start the process and contact their current partner of record in writing.

 It is the current partner's responsibility to create the service ticket that initiates the transfer process.
 Microsoft cannot intervene on behalf of the customer or the new partner.
 The customer should plan to work closely with the current partner to make the transition go smoothly.

 The partner for the subscription needs to do the following tasks:

 Create an Azure service ticket from Partner Center to request a subscription transfer: